Stars vs. Lightning Prediction & Picks - December 4

 Stars Splits and Trends

-- The Stars have posted a record of 3-3-6 in overtime games as part of an overall mark of 14-5-3.
+- The Stars have a 14-5-3 record overall, with a 3-3-6 record in games that have required overtime.

-- Dallas has earned 14 points (6-1-2) in its nine games that finished with a one-goal margin.
+- Dallas has 14 points (6-1-2) in the nine games it has played that were decided by one goal.

-- In three games this season when the Stars ended a game with just one goal, they earned a total of three points (1-1-1).
+- In the three games this season the Stars registered only one goal, they went 1-1-1 (three points).

-- Dallas has earned three points (1-1-1 record) this season when scoring two goals .
+- Dallas has scored exactly two goals in three games this season (1-1-1 record, three points).

-- The Stars have earned 25 points in their 15 games with more than two goals scored.
+- The Stars are 12-2-1 in the 15 games when they have scored more than two goals (to record 25 points).

-- This season, Dallas has capitalized on a lone power-play goal in six games and picked up eight points with a record of 4-2-0.
+- In the six games when Dallas has recorded a single power-play goal, it went 4-2-0 to record eight points.

 Team Stats Comparison